zaproxy/zap-hud/README.md

 ![Toolbar with Radar](https://raw.githubusercontent.com/zaproxy/zap-hud/develop/assets/images/toolbar_radar.png)

 #### Docker Compose
-Alternatively if you just want to run ZAP with zero setup and the HUD automatically installed and enabled with Docker you can use the included `docker-compose.yml` to start the environment in a Docker container.
+Alternatively if you just want to run ZAP with zero setup and the HUD automatically installed and enabled with Docker you can use the included `docker/docker-compose.yml` to start the environment in a Docker container.

 ```
     git clone https://github.com/zaproxy/zap-hud.git
-    cd zap-hud
+    cd zap-hud/docker
     cp .env.example .env
 ```